neurodebian/Psignifit-3.x/doc-src/INSTALL_WINDOWS.rst

 Windows
 =======

-This is the installation instruction for the python version, not the Matlab version.
+This is the installation instruction for the Python version, not the Matlab version.

-The easiest way to use psignifit is to use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_.
+The easiest way to use Psignifit is to use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_.
-In that case, you might want to download psignifit from
+In that case, you might want to download Psignifit from

 `Psignifit3 Downloads <http://sourceforge.net/projects/psignifit/files/>`_

 Choose one of the files ``psignifit3.0_beta_<date of the snapshot>_win32-py2.6.exe``.
-Executing the installer should install psignifit3.0 on your system.
+Executing the installer should install Psignifit3.0 on your system.

 Installing the command line interface (optional)
 -------------------------------------------------